ThatOtherAndrew/obsidian-digital-garden/src/site/notes/School/S5/Physics/2. Particles and Waves/Refraction.md

 #### Relative Refractive Index

-A refractive index of a [[School/S5/Physics/2.
+A [[School/S5/Physics/2.
+Particles and Waves/Refraction#Refractive Index\|refractive index]] of a [[School/S5/Physics/2.
 Particles and Waves/Refraction#Medium\|medium]] can also be calculated relative to a medium the wave enters from.
 This can be less than 1 and can be calculated for any kind of wave.

 #### Formula